isomerpages/moe-damaipri/_our-school/General Information.md

 </tbody>
 </table>

-* Gate B operating hours for afternoon activities dismissals will be communicated when the school term starts in 2025.
+* Gate B operating hours for afternoon activities dismissals will be communicated when the school term starts.
 * All Gates will be closed at 7.30am for morning assembly.
 Students/Vehicle will only be allowed entry after singing of the National Anthem and Pledge Taking.